jscaldwell55/world-model-experiment/preregistration.md

 6. **Clarified multiple comparisons**: Bonferroni applied only to H1a/H1b (primary); others labeled exploratory

 **Reason**: Technical review identified internal inconsistencies and ambiguous statistical specifications before any experiments were run.

-**Data Collection Status**: NO data has been collected under v1.0.
-All experiments will run under v1.1.

 ### Version 1.0 (2025-10-29)
 Original preregistration (see git tag `prereg-v1.0` for original version)